faucetsdn/udmi/docs/specs/onboarding.md

 * **Matcher**: Uses hueristics, ML, or a UI to convert discovery information into a concrete device/sink mapping
 * **Sink**: Ultimate recepient of pointset information.
 The thing that cares about 'temperature' in a room

+Notes & Caveats:
-Note: Only "interesting" messages are shown in the diagram, there's other 'control flow' things that go on (e.g. to configure when the discovery *Node* should activate) to complete the overall flow.
+1. Only "interesting" messages are shown in the diagram, there's other control flow things that go on (e.g. to configure when the discovery *Node* should activate) to complete the overall flow.
+2. This just shows one-of-many potential provisioning (handling keys) techniques.
+There's other paths that would be possible.
+3. This shows the flow for a direct-connect (no IoT Gateway) device.
+Other than the provisioning steps, the basic message exchanges for a proxied-device (with IoT Gateway) would be more-or-less the same.

 ```
 +---------+               +-------+ +-------+               +-------+           +---------+          +-------+
 | Device  |               | Node  | | Cloud |               | Agent |           | Matcher |          | Sink  |